human-nature-lab/TSCSMethods.jl/README.md

 **Matching methods for causal inference with time-series cross-sectional data**

-TSCSMethods.jl implements non-parametric generalized difference-in-differences estimation with covariate matching for panel data.
-The package provides tools for causal inference in staggered treatment designs, where units receive treatment at different times.
+TSCSMethods.jl implements the matching methodology developed in Feltham et al. (2023), which extends the framework of Imai et al. (2021) with novel innovations for causal inference in staggered treatment designs.
+The package provides non-parametric generalized difference-in-differences estimation with covariate matching for panel data, where units receive treatment at different times.

 ## Key Features